 By taking daily life as subject matter while commenting on the everyday aesthetic of consumer class values, he’s tending with giving forms to that which unfollows logical criteria – rather to be relying on subjective associations and encountering parallels, which incite the viewer to make new personal associations.

-By developing different works for each presentation and allowing the details of the work become unprecedented, Stef likes to seduce the senses of viewers and audiences, by interacting with compositions or settings that generate other situations, mixing multiple dimensions and balancing on the edge of recognition and unknown aspects of the self.
+By developing different works for each presentation and allowing the details of the work become unprecedented, Stef likes to seduce the senses of viewers and audiences.
+By interacting with compositions or settings that generate other situations, he's mixing multiple dimensions and balancing on the edge of recognition and unknown aspects of the self.

 Artworks are on the one hand attractive and common, on the other hand absurd and disruptive.
-Again and again, there remains a mix of conflicting feelings and unresolved thoughts – to be continued by the person in question.
+Again and again, there remains a mix of conflicting feelings and unresolved thoughts – to be continued by the person encountering the work in question.

-Most of the artworks are presented with the aim not to provide an idealistic view but to dare to embody a time-space where lightness-darkness and interdependent origination are important.
-The energy of a place and its emotional and spiritual vibrations are substantial to the artistic practice.
+Most of the artworks are presented with the aim not to provide an idealistic view but to dare to embody a time-space wherein notions of non-duality, lightness-darkness and interdependent origination are important.
+The energy of a place and its emotional and spiritual vibrations are substantial to this artistic practice.

 Stef’s artworks are based on inspiring situations: reflecting a sensation of dogma’s and reversals, combined with subtle details of odd or eccentric, humour.